Harshu006/cprogram/README.md

 # cprograms
-***Welcome to example programs for C Programming Language***
+# Example programs for C Programming Language
+## This website complements the C Programming Lectures given to students of CSK HP Agriculture University Palampur HP.
+### Objectives: Problem Solving ability and C Language to implement problem solving.

-***Comments are only for describing the code.
-DO NOT TYPE THE COMMENTS ( enclosed in /* and */ )     *** code is tested on : TurboC Compiler
+> Note: In code samples, Comments are only for describing the code.
+DO NOT TYPE THE COMMENTS ( enclosed in /* and */ )

-***These code examples are originally intended for students who intend to learn C Programming fundamentals.***

-Author: Vaibhav Kalia, Astt.
+**Code is tested on : TurboC Compiler**

+_Author:_ **Vaibhav Kalia**, Astt.
 Prof.

-Contact Email: vaibhav at hillagric dot ac dot in
+_Contact Email:_ **vaibhav at hillagric dot ac dot in**

+Please feel free to write an email about feedback and your suggestions for improvement of the code samples.

+**Important Weblinks:**

 Centre for Geo-informatics, COBS, http://14.139.224.135/myapp/cgrt/index.htm